 Besides changing up the online recruitment space, the impact of this will likely be widely felt.

-The biggest problem is the battle between Indeed vs Google for Jobs.
+The biggest problem is the battle between Indeed vs Google Jobs search engine.
 Indeed does not integrate its jobs with the Google for Jobs program, which means that Indeed listings do not appear on Google for Jobs.

 With Glassdoor now to be overrun with Indeed listings, the question remains whether Glassdoor will continue to integrate listings with Google for Jobs.
 If not, GFJ could lose a huge amount of its listings pushing Indeed back into the dominant position.

 This partnership could also have a huge impact on the cost of recruiting.
 With this partnership, there are fewer competitors in the market, meaning that Indeed could increase their prices for job listings and cost-per-click without much competition to challenge them.

 Learn more about the Google for Jobs vs Indeed debate here.

 No matter Glassdoor’s eventual fate, the Indeed Glassdoor partnership has significant impacts right now.
 Pushing Indeed listings over to Glassdoor is going to harm both the employer and candidate experience on the site.
 The current experience on Indeed isn’t what we would call candidate-focused, either.